Securing Indigenous guardianship of vital ecosystems

-Indigenous peoples sustain 80% of the healthiest ecosystems on Earth: areas rich in biodiversity and systems essential to our global climate, fresh water, and food security.
+Indigenous peoples sustain 80% of the world’s remaining biodiversity, including ecosystems essential to our global climate, fresh water, and food security.

 Nia Tero exists to ensure that Indigenous peoples have the economic power and cultural independence to steward, support, and protect their livelihoods and territories they call home.
 These places are vital to us all.

 Nia Tero fully supports the UN Declaration on the Rights of Indigenous Peoples.

 Nia Tero is committed to working alongside Indigenous peoples in biodiverse regions central to the well-being of all humanity, from Amazonia to Pasifika to the Boreal and beyond.